SEND US A MESSAGE

 Contains a foreword from Stephen B. Levine and a preface from David Bell.

 Due to be published in April 2021.
-Take advantage of an extra 5% discount by pre-ordering ahead of publication.
+Take advantage of a special 15% discount by pre-ordering ahead of publication.

 Susan Evans and Marcus Evans

 Child & Adolescent, Psychoanalysis, Psychoanalytic Theory, Psychotherapy

 In recent years, there has been an explosion in the number of children and young people who diagnose themselves as gender dysphoric, or trans.
 In the UK, and worldwide, there is a growing tendency to refer them on to ‘specialist’ gender services almost as soon as they express any confusion or distress about their biological sex or gender identity.
 Due to the rapidly rising numbers and various pressures on the system, patients are increasingly likely to be offered life-altering medication and/or surgical treatments, often with little exploration of their emotional world.

 As so little is yet known or understood regarding this increase in gender incongruent patients, it seems precipitous to proceed onto physical treatments before any assessment work is undertaken.
 Many who present as gender dysphoric have complex needs with comorbid problems such as autism, histories of abuse or trauma, social phobias, depression, eating disorders, and other mental health symptoms.
 Therefore, all aspects of the individual’s life deserve thorough assessment and therapeutic work.